rachele182/underwater_systems/mission/contents.md

 ### <font color="green"> <span style="font-size:larger;"> Contents of Mission folder: </font> </span>

-Here afther a brief description of the contents of the folder.
+Here after a brief description of the contents of the folder.

 - **Simulation File**: